circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ```

 If you do not want to commit a `.ruby-version` file to source control, then
-you can create the file from a {% comment %} TODO: Job {% endcomment %}build step:
+you can create the file from a job step:
 ```yaml
 run:
   name: Set Ruby Version